-- If you just want to get a small store up and running as a hobbyist and don’t want to pay a monthly fee for the privilege, the best option seems to be Storenvy
+- If you just want to get a small store up and running as a hobbyist and don’t want to pay a monthly fee for the privilege, the best options seem to be Ko-fi and Gumroad

 - If your needs are a bit more complicated and you sell enough to justify a monthly fee, consider PrestaShop which has better features for a lower price

 - If you want to self-host on your CMS of choice and don’t mind using PayPal, consider the PayPal web payments API